danischiavi/gene-functionality/data/README-data.md

         wget ftp://ftp.ebi.ac.uk/pub/databases/RNAcentral/releases/22.0/genome_coordinates/bed/homo_sapiens.GRCh38.bed.gz

-        gunzip -c homo_sapiens.GRCh38.bed.gz > rnacentral_GRCh38_coordinates.bed && rm homo_sapiens.GRCh38.bed.gz
+        gunzip -c homo_sapiens.GRCh38.bed.gz | sort -k1,1V -k2,2n > rnacentral_GRCh38_coordinates.bed && rm homo_sapiens.GRCh38.bed.gz

 * #### Non-coding RNA annotations

-    Use the RNAcentral web interface to obtain the ncRNA annotations using the following filtering steps.
+    Use the [RNAcentral web interface](https://rnacentral.org/) to obtain the ncRNA annotations using the following filtering steps.
 Download the databases to local machine and copy them to the working directory, uncompress and format to csv for easier manipulation.

     * #### lncRNA
     Include HGNC database, include lncRNA only (Last access: 28/02/2024)

-        Query: expert_db:"HGNC" AND TAXONOMY:"9606" AND so_rna_type_name:"LncRNA" AND NOT so_rna_type_name:"Antisense_lncRNA" AND entry_type:"Sequence"
+        Query: expert_db:"HGNC" AND TAXONOMY:"9606" AND so_rna_type_name:"LncRNA" AND NOT so_rna_type_name:"Antisense_lncRNA" AND entry_type:"Sequence"  --> 2,898 sequences

         URL: https://rnacentral.org/search?q=expert_db:%22HGNC%22%20AND%20TAXONOMY:%229606%22%20AND%20so_rna_type_name:%22LncRNA%22%20AND%20NOT%20so_rna_type_name:%22Antisense_lncRNA%22%20AND%20entry_type:%22Sequence%22